Table of Contents

 The downside?
 People struggled with the instructions included with the collar.
 If you’re used to shock collars, you might do okay.
 Otherwise, prepare to call customer service.

 Best Multiple Setting Bark Collars

 Single-option collars have a fatal flaw: dogs get wise to the stimuli.
-If you have an intelligent (or stubborn) dog, you may find the collar failing.
+So if you have an intelligent (or stubborn) dog, you may find the collar failing.
 Your best bet is to turn to a collar with multiple settings.
 You can customize the stimulus-response and setting, keeping your dog on their toes.

 TBI Pro provides three levels of correction: sound, vibration, and shock.
 Within those options, you have five adjustment levels.
 The digital display makes it easy to see the settings.
 The sensor filters out ambient noise to eliminate possible punishment for other dogs’ barking.
 While your dog shouldn’t take the collar for a swim, it’s waterproof enough to handle splashing and rain.
 A built-in safety deactivates the collar after seven corrections (any mode) in one minute.
 The long-lasting battery lasts approximately two weeks (depending on your settings).

 Downsides?
 It’s expensive – all of those features don’t come cheap.
 Some people also found the device difficult to figure out (i.e., not a great choice for beginners).